edwinst/remedybg_wishlist/README.md

 **Note:** Strong emphasis **like this** in the following is only meant to help the reader with orientation and is not to be read as **SHOUTING**! ;-)

-# All debug views (e.g. Modules, Threads, Call Stack):
+# All debug views (e.g. Modules, Threads, Call Stack, Memory, Disassembly):

 *   **(1)** As a minimum of interactivity, **all text in the tables in these views should be exportable (copy-able) to the clipboard**.